 6. Pete Seeger's Banjo

 Few musicians have popularized the banjo quite like Pete Seeger.
 At first, a humble folk musician whose commercial success in the 1940s and 1950s propelled banjo into the limelight, Seeger eventually became a social activist who used his banjo for the greater good.
 He had a huge hand in the Civil Rights Movement in the 1960s and continued to use the banjo as a symbol of community and fighting oppression.
-Certainly appropriate, considering the original banjo was built by African American slaves in the Caribbean in the 17th century.
+Undoubtedly appropriate, considering the original banjo was built by African American slaves in the Caribbean in the 17th century.
 He inscribed the now-famous saying on his banjo head, "This machine surrounds hate and forces it to surrender."

 5. Bill Monroe's 1923 Lloyd Loar Gibson F-5 Mandolin